ShrRa/interpython_hpc/_episodes/13-bura-access.md

 - "Bura can be accessed via a portal through a web-browser, or by installing VPN software and an SSH client"
 ---

-- HPC Bura, how to access it.
-Different authorization schemes used by the astronomical HPC facilities (+practical session: logging in to the Bura)

 ## Intro

 Bura is a supercomputer at the Center for Advanced Computing and Modelling (CNRM), University